(using 100% free tools)

-In the above example /dev/sdb is the DESTINATION and /dev/sda is the SOURCE.
+- In the below example “/dev/sdb” is the DESTINATION and “/dev/sda” is the SOURCE.

-WARNING: The destination is listed FIRST and NOT second.
-PAY ATTENTION TO THIS OR YOU WILL CRY.
+- WARNING: The destination is listed FIRST and NOT second.
+PAY ATTENTION TO THESE NOTES OR YOU WILL CRY.

-After using the above sgdisk command you can run “fdisk /dev/sdb” (or whatever your destination drive is) and then enter “p” to print out the partition table on the screen.
+After using one of the above methods you can run “fdisk /dev/sdb” (or whatever your destination drive is) and then enter “p” to print out the partition table on the screen.
 If you see it.. you succeeded!
 But no data is there yet… Press “q” and enter to quit fdisk.

 type “exit” to exit the prompt and the clone will continue and complete.